doctrine/dbal/UPGRADE.md

 # Upgrade to 3.10

+## Support for new PDO subclasses on PHP 8.4

+In 3.10.2, we've backported support for new PDO subclasses introduced in PHP 8.4 because not using them could trigger deprecation warnings under certain circumstances in PHP 8.5.

+On PHP 8.4, if you call `getNativeConnection()` on a connection established through one of the PDO drivers, you will get an instance of the new PDO subclasses, e.g. `Pdo\Mysql` or `Pdo\Pgsql` instead of just `PDO`.

+## Optional `doctrine/cache` dependency

 The `doctrine/cache` package is now an optional dependency.
 If you are using the `Doctrine\DBAL\Cache` classes, you need to require the `doctrine/cache` package explicitly.